aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 SOP is not an implementation in the traditional sense, and can't be deployed for use, unlike artifacts shown in other chapters.
-Instead, we wanted to demonstrate the key elements behind our approach to ``agile modeling'': (1) starting out with a small, abstract model of the system and _incrementally_ adding details as necessary, (2) specifying _properties_ that the system is expected to satisfy, and (3) applying _rigorous analysis_ to explore potential flaws in the
+Instead, we wanted to demonstrate the key elements behind our approach to "agile modeling": (1) starting out with a small, abstract model of the system and _incrementally_ adding details as necessary, (2) specifying _properties_ that the system is expected to satisfy, and (3) applying _rigorous analysis_ to explore potential flaws in the